 Whether or not relationship definitions are configured, an issue's relationships to an item(s) are displayed in the Relationships section of the issue editor which is accessible under Projects when an issue is selected (as shown in the example below), but also under Items when selecting an Issue in the Issues view.

-When not defined, these relationships are generically referred to as Item references as seen above.
+When not defined, these relationships are generically referred to as Item references (SID=IR) as seen above.

 With defined relationships in use, the relationships are displayed by type.
-In the below example, there are 3 different types of links between the selected issue and items - there is one generic Item reference relationship for "Adaptive cruise control", three "Requested" requirements, and one "Implemented" requirement.
+In the below example, there are 3 different types of links between the selected issue and items - there is one generic Item reference (IR) relationship for "Adaptive cruise control", and three "Requested" requirements, and one "Implemented" requirement.
+The later two relationship types are custom configured.

 Why Define Relationships?